SAY-droid427/WebDevHub/README.md

 Every developer must know what is Git and Github.
 Follow this link to study more about Git and Github.

 # MINI PROJECT IDEAS
+Projects are an integral part of learning.
+Watching one tutorial after the other will not make you a good web developer.
+Escape from the **tutorial hell**.After watching each topic from the above resources, try to create a project of your own.
+Got stuck?
+Google it out!
+Want help?
+Use stack overflow!
+But donot just blindly follow a tutorial and think that you have mastered web development.
+Get your hands dirty in code.

+# 1. Landing Page
+     Create a landing page for any website using HTML, CSS and JavaScript.
+Use CSS frameworks like Bootstrap and create a responsive, mobile-friendly landing page.
+# 2. Blog Webapp
+     Create a web application which implements the CRUD functionality(Create, Read, Update, Delete).
+You may use HTML,CSS, EJS, Express, NodeJS and MongoDB.
+# 3. ToDo List
+     Similar to the web application for blogs, Todo list also implements the CRUD functionality
+# 4. Calculator
+     Use HTML, CSS, Bootstrap and JavaScript to create a calculator.
+Similar to the one you use daily!
+# 5. Quiz App
+     Create a quiz game app using HTML, CSS, JavaScript.
+You may also explore more functionality like Login using Google Login etc and also create admin panels.
+Let your creative juices flow.